AwalaApp/specs/rs000-core.md

 ### Gateway Messaging Protocol

-This protocol defines the interactions between two gateways.
+This protocol establishes the channel between two gateways.

 In terms of addressing, _host gateways_ and _private gateways_ MUST use the schemes `rngh` and `rngp`, respectively.
 For example, `rngh:example.com` or `rngh+grpc:example.com` (if using the [gRPC binding](rs008-cogrpc.md)).